Clara Alonso (actress): Personal life

-At 19, she moved out of her family's home in Castelar to Buenos Aires, where she lived on her own for several years.
+At 19, she moved out of her family's home in Castelar to Buenos Aires, and lived on her own for several years.
 In November 2015, she moved to Madrid, Spain to continue pursuing her acting career.
-Besides Spanish she speaks English and Italian fluently.
+Besides her native Spanish, she speaks English and Italian fluently.
 In 2013, she began learning Italian in order to work in Italy.
 In late 2012, she began dating Spanish actor Diego Domínguez, who she co-starred with in Violetta.
 They ended their relationship in early 2018.
-She moved back to Buenos Aires in May 2018 following her casting in the Argentine TV show, "Campanas de la noche".
+She and Domínguez briefly lived together in Madrid from 2015 to late 2017.
+She moved back to Buenos Aires in May 2018, following her casting in the Argentine TV show, "Campanas de la noche".
 She holds Argentine and Italian citizenship.
 Her great-grandparents were from Marche, Italy.

-She resides in the Palermo neighborhood of Buenos Aires.
+While living and working in Milan and Madrid in 2017, she expressed in an interview with the Italian media that she felt homesickness and struggled with being away from her family in Argentina.

+She resides in the Palermo neighbourhood of Buenos Aires.
+In early 2023, she relocated briefly to Madrid to further her career by enrolling in acting lessons.
+In 2024, she moved back to Buenos Aires, but frequently travels to Madrid and Milan for work in the European media industry.
+Alonso is a yoga aficionado and plays guitar.
+She owns a miniature poodle named Vicente.

+She cites The Truman Show as one of her favourite films.
+She is close friends with Argentine actresses, Candela Vetrano and Cande Molfese.
+Italian radio host and actress, Lodovica Comello, is also a close friend of hers.
+Due to the strict morality contract she signed with Disney Latin America while working on Violetta, she was not allowed to be photographed in public drinking alcohol, smoking cigarettes, or behaving inappropriately during the duration of the programme's airing.
+Alonso stated in the Italian press that she felt a little bit of pressure to be a good role model while working for Disney.